eloisalgado/angular-material-quiz/README.md

 ```sh
 gulp serve
 ```
-Access the app in your browser:
+Access the app in your browser if it didn't start your browser automatically:
 ```sh
 http://localhost:3000/
 ```